foodcoopshop/foodcoopshop.github.io/en/migration-guide.md

 **Please remember to always make a database and file backup before updating your FoodCoopShop installation!**

 * There is no automatic update tool, updating FoodCoopShop needs to be done manually.
+* **Be aware**: updating from v1.x to v2.x can only be done from v1.5.
 * If you want to update from v1.3 to v1.5 directly (skipping v1.4), you can do that.
-Just follow the instructions for updating to v1.4 and v1.5. **Be aware**: updating from v1.x to v2.x can only be done from v1.5.
+Just follow the instructions for updating to v1.4 and v1.5.

 ### FCS v2.0.x to FCS v2.1.x
 * replace source code => see bottom of page